 Amid the stalemate, North Korea has advanced its missiles and delivery systems while stopping short of a long-range missile test that Trump has signaled would be a red line.

 A Trump win would likely mean a return to the fitful diplomatic efforts that characterized his first term, according to David Maxwell, a senior fellow at the Foundation for Defense of Democracies, a Washington, D.C., think tank.

 “I think President Trump’s unconventional, experimental, top-down, pen-pal diplomacy will continue,” Maxwell said Wednesday in an email.

 “My concern is that he could make a deal that would be counter to all the advice of his national security team that would involve some kind of trade of US troops for a reduction in the North’s ICBM and nuclear capabilities,” he added.

-Biden, meanwhile, accused Trump of making the United States less secure by embracing “all the thugs of the world,” including Kim and Russian President Vladimir Putin, during a televised town hall last week.
+A new approach Biden, meanwhile, accused Trump of making the United States less secure by embracing “all the thugs of the world,” including Kim and Russian President Vladimir Putin, during a televised town hall last week.

 “You have Iran closer to having enough nuclear material to build a bomb.
 North Korea has more bombs and missiles available to it,” he said.